Home » Zoo » San Antonio Zoo tickets

 How long does San Antonio Zoo take

-If you are visiting with kids, you will need at least three hours to explore San Antonio Zoo.
+If you are visit with kids, you will need at least three hours to explore San Antonio Zoo.

-Children hang around longer at the animal enclosures, attend feeding sessions and keeper talks, pose for photographs, etc.
+Children hang around longer in the animal enclosures, attend feeding sessions and keeper talks, pose for photographs, etc.

 If you stop for lunch in one of the restaurants in the zoo, you need one more hour.

-If you are a group of adults in a hurry, you can see all the animal exhibits at San Antonio Zoo in 90 minutes.
+If you are a group of adults hurrying, you can see all the animal exhibits at San Antonio Zoo in 90 minutes.

 Note: Families who visit the San Antonio Zoo are also interested in SeaWorld San Antonio.
 Besides numerous animals, they also have fascinating rides.